616049195/random_junks/README.md

-my_projects
+random_junks
 ===========

-This is a folder for my personal projects.
+This folder is an aggregate of various junks.
 There is nothing to surprise you.
-I'm just playing around with codes.
+I'm just taking a dump on codes.

-Mainly written in Java, Python, and C++